VladisM/utillib/README.md

 -----------------------

 To build this library you can use CMakeLists.txt included in repository.
-At this time, 3 static library will be build.
+At this time, 4 static libraries will be build.

 Documentation
 -----------------------